 Posting on Social Media May Hurt Your Case

-Oversharing is never a good thing, but even casual posting on social media after an accident, even if you aren’t posting about the accident itself, can have serious repercussions when it comes to the viability of your claim.
-Here’s why you should limit your social media use after an accident.
+Oversharing is never a good thing, but even casual posting on social media after an accident, even if you aren’t posting about the accident itself, can have serious repercussions when it comes to the viability of your personal injury case.
+Especially if access to your social information is shared more publicly than privately.
+Here’s why you should avoid posting to your social media use after an accident.

-- Insurance companies troll social media accounts for any excuse to deny a claim.
+- Insurance companies and insurance adjusters troll social media accounts for any excuse to deny a claim.

-Taking a vacation, smiling and going out for a drink, attending a concert–all of these seem innocent enough, but when posted after an accident, the insurance company can use them to argue that your injury is not as severe as you say.
+Taking a vacation, smiling and going out for a drink, attending a concert–all of these seem innocent enough, but when posted online after an accident, the insurance company can use them to argue that your injury is not as severe as you say.
 No matter how much pain you are in at the concert, if you smiled for a picture and posted it–that moment in time is what is captured.
+It is damaging to your insurance claim.

-- Posting photos of the accident can provide information for the other legal team.
+- Posting photos of the accident can provide information for the other party and their defense attorneys.

 Avoid sharing pictures or video of your injuries or the accident scene online.
 These postings, as well as comments on them, can be used against you or to poke holes in your claim by the opposing legal team.
 Save any and all photographic and video evidence for your legal team.